turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 5. `.collect`

-Invokes a given clock once for each element in an array.
+Invokes a given block once for each element in an array.
 It creates a new array containing the values returned by the block.
 For example, if we want to add an underscore to our random_letters array, we can use the `.collect` method

 ```ruby
 random_letters.collect { |x| x + "_" }